fredgibbs/fredgibbs.github.io/courses/historiography/metahistory-images.md

 ### Full-width
 {% include figure.html class="img-center" width="100%" caption="Set the width parameter to 100% to make images span the whole essay.
 This usually looks better when the image is much wider than tall.
-If your image looks gra"
+If your image looks grainy/blurry, get a higher resolution image or a new image."
 image-url="courses/historiography/images/Cleve-van_construction-tower-babel.jpg"
 source-url="https://commons.wikimedia.org/wiki/File:Cleve-van_construction-tower-babel.jpg"
 %}